AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Buttons.md

 ## Enabling / Disabling

-To learn how to enable or disable buttons and set the hierarchical indentation for data grid labels, see the [Columns: Buttons](Columns#buttons) section.
+To learn how to enable or disable buttons, see the [Columns: Buttons](Columns#buttons) section.